Recognizing and Managing Overuse Injuries: An Expert Overview

 This is likely the most important section.
 Staying “ahead of the game” to prevent injury is of paramount importance and here are some helpful tips: warm-up before activity and have a cool-down period after activity – avoid just suddenly stopping activity.
 Always remember to have proper strength training and stretching – if you do only one but not the other, that can cause problems.
 In addition, you should always ensure to drink enough water before, during and after activity, eat balanced meals and use proper equipment for whatever activity you are performing.

-And always remember, if you think you may have an overuse injury or are exhibiting symptoms that raise such concern, seek immediate medical attention by one of our Sports Medicine specialists at the Raleigh Orthopaedic Clinic who specialize in injury diagnosis and management.
+And always remember, if you think you may have an overuse injury or are exhibiting symptoms that raise such concern, seek immediate medical attention by one of our Sports Medicine specialists at Raleigh Orthopaedic who specialize in injury diagnosis and management.